ryanarevalo16/sam-jarvis/README.md

 # sam-jarvis
 This is my Super Assisting Mate (SAM).
-She's like Iron Man's JARVIS, except she can't do all the fun stuff... yet.
+Inspired by Iron Man's JARVIS.